JeffRoth/sunshine-portal/README.md

 ## To Install
 * Install Python on your machine.
 * Install libraries by running `pip install -r requirements.txt`
+* You should have 2 folders in you project directory: 'data_downloads' and 'formatted_monthly'.
+* In addition, there are two .csv files that should reside in your project directory: 'agencies.csv' and 'job_families.csv'. 'agencies.csv' is a table with 4 fields: Branch, Business Unit, BU Description, and size. 'job_families.csv' is a table with 3 fields: Job Code, Position Descr, and Job Family.
+These .csv files are required when processing a new employee spreadsheet.

 ## To Process a new employee spreadsheet
 * Go to sunshine portal website and select "Employees" (https://ssp3.sunshineportalnm.com/#employees)